Methods of Payment

 Under this option, the student applies for a short-term loan that accrues interest at the rate of 5 percent annually.
 The application is accessed online on ASAP (Automated Student Access Program).
 If approved, the loan proceeds will be authorized and posted to the student’s account.
 The loan is limited to the total amount of tuition and fees assessed less any available financial aid that is awarded to the student.
 Students that add semester credit hours after signing the promissory note must reapply for an additional loan for the new balance.

-Under the installment option, the student pays one-half of the tuition, eligible fees, and charges in advance of the beginning of the semester and one-fourth before the start of the sixth and 11th class weeks.
+Under the installment option, the student pays 30% of the tuition, eligible fees, and charges in advance of the beginning of the semester and 35% before the start of the sixth and 11th class weeks.
 There is a service charge of $16 per semester for this payment option.